 Steps to Take After an Injury

-While you can rely on your attorney to handle the legal process, there are things you can do that might help us begin building a case over your injury.
+While you can rely on your Richmond personal injury lawyer to handle the legal process, there are things you can do that might help us begin building a case over your injury.

 For example, reporting the accident is always important.
 Motor vehicle accidents should be reported to the police.
 If you are injured in a slip and fall claim, ask the property owner to fill out an accident report.
 Another option is to write down a summary of what happened, along with the date, time and location.